mCRL2org/mCRL2/doc/sphinx/source/user_manual/configuration.rst

    Values of the flags are cached and are case insensitive.
 This implies that when changing a single value, all other flags remain the same.

+``BOOST_ROOT``
+  *Default*:: Automatically detected

+  .. keyword:: BOOST_ROOT

+  Specifies the path to the *Boost* libraries.
+This is normally automatically detected, but may have to be set manually when *Boost* was compiled manually, or when detection fails.

 ``CMAKE_BUILD_TYPE``
   *Default*: ``Release``

+  .. keyword:: CMAKE_BUILD_TYPE

   This variable controls the type of build when using a single-configuration generator like the Makefile generator.
 This variable has no effect for Visual